daigogoulash/daigogoulash/README.md

   <h2>About Me</h2>
   <p>
     I'm a Computer Science Masters student passionate about Technology, Blockchain, Crypto & fitness.
-I have a background in Project Management, Business Administration & FInance, I thrive on fast learning and continuous work to achieve my goals.
+I have a background in Project Management, Business Administration & Finance, I thrive on fast learning and continuous work to achieve my goals.
   </p>

  <h2>Connect with Me</h2>